MicrosoftDocs/dynamics-365-customer-engagement/ce/marketing/real-time-marketing-email.md

 ### Link to surveys, events, marketing pages, Microsoft Teams events, or calendar items

 Using text, images, or buttons in the real-time marketing email editor, you can link to surveys, events, or marketing pages.
-You can also create text, button, or image links that allow recipients to join a Microsoft Teams event or that create a new calendar item.
+You can also create text, button, or image links that allow recipients to join a Microsoft Teams event or that creates a new calendar item.

   > [!div class="mx-imgBorder"]
   > ![Screenshot of link options for real-time marketing email.](media/real-time-marketing-email-button2.png "Screenshot of link options for real-time marketing email")